 For a more dressy meal, pop to the Gumstool at Calcot Manor for Cornish sea bream or Gloucester Old Spot.
 Stick on your sombrero and head to El Dorado in Dursley, or try The Wild Garlic at Nailsworth for Old Spot pork belly or chargrilled shorthorn ribeye.

-There’s no shortage of sleeping space at Cotswold Edge House, with beds for 17 plus a couple of z-beds for family flexibility.
-Pick from seven bedrooms, each bursting with classic English charm.
+There’s no shortage of sleeping space at Cotswold Edge House, with beds for 25 plus a couple of sofa beds and a couple of z-beds for family flexibility.
+Pick from eight bedrooms, each bursting with classic English charm.
 Wake, yawn, stretch and take in rolling views of the gardens, paddock and Cotswold escarpment beyond.

 You’ll share four bathrooms.
 The first offers a long soak in the tub bath, the second comes with a bath and shower head, and bathrooms three and four are stylish modern shower rooms.